-Site Availability

-Excluding planning policy constraints, w hen do you believe this site could be made available for development?
+Site Availability Excluding planning policy constraints, when do you believe this site could be made available for development?
+Immediately If not immediately, please state when it could be made available.

-Immediately

-If not immediately, please state when it could be made available.

 Please provide reasons for your answer, including any constraints to development and how and when they will be addressed.

 Market Interest

 Please choose the most appropriate Please provide any other information in relation to market interest:

 Site is owned by a developer

 Site is under option to a developer

 Enquiries received

 Site is being marketed

 None

 Not Known

-•

 Any Other Information

-Please provide any other information rus to consider in the assessment of the g this site, if not already covered above, that may be appropriate for
+Please provide any other information regarding this site, if not already covered above, that may be appropriate for us to consider in the assessment of the site.

 Please use a separate sheet if necessary.